medius-group/onboarding-docs/1_suite/4_go_live/110_sup_conv_010_emails.md

 ## Enable Auto Forwarding (Optional)

 Instead of manually communicating a new email address to all your suppliers, we recommend setting up an auto-forwarding rule to ensure emails are forwarded to the bot for processing and response.
-The steps to follow can be found here: *Email redirection settings*
+The steps to follow can be found here: *Email redirection settings success portal*

-## Email Branding Preferences

-To ensure the email aligns with your branding, Supplier Conversations allows customizations.
-* **Email Sign-off**: The friendly text used to close the email, such as "Thanks," "Regards," or "Cheers."
-* **AI Assistant Name**: The name displayed at the bottom of the email and in the sender field, such as "AP Team," "Finance Team," or "Invoice Enquiries Team."
-* **Additional Text**: Any extra text to include in the email footer, which will appear above the disclaimer.
-* **Logo**: The logo you want to use in the email footer.